 How to Map Out Your Onboarding Process as a Wedding Planner

-When your mapping this out, make sure to think about any extra touch points you might be missing like a welcome letter, onboarding them to your planning software, scheduling an onboarding meeting, and providing them with the deadlines for any deliverables.
-Map out when they can expect things for you and when you'll need things from them.
+When you're mapping this out, make sure to think about any extra touchpoints you might be missing, like a welcome letter, onboarding them to your planning software, scheduling an onboarding meeting, and providing them with the deadlines for any deliverables.
+Map out when they can expect things from you and when you'll need things from them.
 One of the first discussions in the planning process is often about the budget, which brings me to my next point below.

 Wedding Planner Process Must Have #2: Drafting the Budget